Thymalin (25mg)

 Overview

 The study suggested that all the peptides within this thymic family appear to function via possibly stimulating thymic functions i.e., differentiation of T-cells, induced changes in the nucleotides and cytokine cells and secretion of lymphocytes.
-The other significant hypothesis made during this study was that the naturally occurring peptide, Thymalin, may potentially stimualte the antioxidant responses, whereas the two synthetic analogues did not appear to the researchers to alter these responses.
+The other significant hypothesis made during this study was that the naturally occurring peptide, Thymalin, may potentially stimulate the antioxidant responses, whereas the two synthetic analogues did not appear to the researchers to alter these responses.
+Thymalin, being a natural extract, possibly exhibits a broader range of biological activities compared to its synthetic counterparts, Thymogen and Vilon.
+For instance, by potentially aiding in the reduction of oxidative stress, Thymalin might contribute indirectly to controlling inflammatory responses, which are typically exacerbated by oxidative damage.

 Research and Clinical Studies